Skip to main content

 The “reasonably Designed” Standard as a Scientific Mandate

 The ADA’s requirement that a wellness program be “reasonably designed to promote health or prevent disease” can be interpreted as a mandate for evidence-based practice.
-A program that consists solely of a health without providing tailored feedback or resources fails this test.
+A program that consists solely of a health risk assessment without providing tailored feedback or resources fails this test.
 From a clinical standpoint, this is sound policy.

 The collection of biometric data is only the first step in a meaningful health intervention.
 A truly effective program must connect that data to a personalized or systemic protocol.
 For example, identifying an employee with low testosterone levels would be clinically meaningless without providing access to educational materials on the hypothalamic-pituitary-gonadal (HPG) axis, the role of nutrition and exercise, and, where appropriate, information on seeking further medical evaluation.